The greatest challenges in healthcare will be cultural, precipitated by technology.

 Before that, I received a Master's in Industrial Design from the Rhode Island School of Design and a Bachelor's in Cultural Anthropology from Northwestern University and conducted audience research and evaluation for museums.
 I'm a former aspiring opera singer and current fan of pastry, caves, and dinosaurs.
 Grab my resume to learn more.

 I spent the better part of my time in grad school thinking about menstruation and public space.
-There is a great deal of period positivity these days.
-I want to channel that energy into new public restroom norms that enable reliable period product access by designing a system that actually works for custodians.
+I want to enable reliable period product access in public restrooms at scale by designing a system that actually works for custodians.